Bfgeshka/awesome-c/README.md

 * [ai-ku/scode](https://github.com/ai-ku/scode) - Sphere embedding (s-code) is a variation of Euclidean embedding of co-occurence data (code).
 * [aimxhaisse/des](https://github.com/aimxhaisse/des) - C implementation of Data Encryption Standard
 * [ajrisi/fsm](https://github.com/ajrisi/fsm) - A finite state machine engine in C - used as a parser for complex data structures
+* [chaoslawful/ccard-lib](https://github.com/chaoslawful/ccard-lib) - C library for estimating cardinality in streams for which it is infeasible to store all events in memory

 ## Argument Parsing ##
 * [parg][410] - A single-file reimplementation of ``getopt`` with better